shapeshed/BedeGaming.github.io/source/_posts/2014-10-16-who-is-your-brent.markdown

 As a real world reminder - here is an recent example from our own boards.
 You can see that we are building up a bottleneck on QA process.
 We've already gone through reviewing the underlying causes.
 We're tackling this area before re-assessing our next bottleneck.

-{% img left /images/QA-bottleneck-example.png 500 750 'image' 'images' %}
+{% img center /images/QA-bottleneck-example.png 500 750 'image' 'images' %}

 ##Conclusion
 Where is your bottleneck?
 Who is your Brent?
 Find them and improve them first, because all other improvements are irrelevant!